Stifel Maintains Texas Instruments (TXN) Hold Recommendation

 What is the Fund Sentiment?

-There are 3,717 funds or institutions reporting positions in Texas Instruments.
-This is an increase of 64 owner(s) or 1.75% in the last quarter.
-Average portfolio weight of all funds dedicated to TXN is 0.51%, an increase of 0.76%.
-Total shares owned by institutions increased in the last three months by 0.91% to 931,860K shares.
-The put/call ratio of TXN is 0.98, indicating a bullish outlook.
+There are 3,705 funds or institutions reporting positions in Texas Instruments.
+This is an increase of 42 owner(s) or 1.15% in the last quarter.
+Average portfolio weight of all funds dedicated to TXN is 0.50%, an increase of 0.26%.
+Total shares owned by institutions increased in the last three months by 1.00% to 932,763K shares.
+The put/call ratio of TXN is 1.04, indicating a bearish outlook.

 What are Other Shareholders Doing?